ryanwalker/docker-101/README.md

 4. `cd docker-101`
 5. `docker run hello-world` - you should see 'Hello from Docker' along with information on what docker just did.

-#### Linux Specific Installation - May be more involved depending on kernel version
+#### Optional for Linux users - May be more involved depending on kernel version
 Linux users can install docker natively if you so choose.

 1. https://docs.docker.com/installation/